 Shrimai Prabhumoye

-I am a PhD student at Language Technologies, School of Computer Science, Carnegie Mellon University.
-I am advised by Prof. Alan W. Black and Prof. Ruslan Salakhutdinov.
-I work on controllable text generation with focus on style, content and structure.
-I am also exploring the ethical considerations of controllable text generation.
+I am a Research Scientist with the Applied Deep Learning Research Group at Nvidia where I work on building large language models (LLM).
+I also work on interesting applications of LLMs such as dialogue systems and QA systems, as well as reducing bias and toxicity of LLMs.
+Before that, I graduated with a PhD from Language Technologies Institute, School of Computer Science, Carnegie Mellon University.
+At CMU, I was fortunate to be advised by Prof. Alan W. Black and Prof. Ruslan Salakhutdinov.
+My thesis focused on controllable text generation with a focus on style, content and structure, as well as its ethical considerations.
 I co-designed the Computational Ethics for NLP course which was offered for the first time in Spring 2018 at CMU.

 I graduated with a Masters in Language Technologies in Aug 2017.
 During that time, I was leading the CMU Magnus team in the Amazon Alexa Prize competition.
 I completed my undergraduate at National Institute of Technology, Karnataka, India.